Submission Window Closed

-The ACSP Global Planning Educators Interest Group (GPEIG) will support student travel to the upcoming ACSP Annual Conference.
+These travel awards are funded annually by the Consortium of Development Studies (CODS), which was founded by Dr. Gill-Chin Lim in 1982.
+The ACSP and Global Planning Educators Interest Group (GPEIG) will support student travel to the upcoming ACSP Annual Conference.

 Awards will be determined from students with an accepted paper to present at the ACSP Annual Conference with a focus on an international development/global planning topic or with a special focus on low-income countries of the global south.

-- Award: $500 USD cash grant intended to defray travel expenses for those able to attend the upcoming Annual Conference
+- Award: Two $500 USD cash grants intended to defray travel expenses for those able to attend the upcoming Annual Conference

 - Waived conference registration

 The deadline to submit applications is June 1 using the form below (scroll to the bottom of the page).

 - Must be traveling more than 100 miles to the conference.